Wine production in Georgia

 Imeretian wines :

-- Among the best known Imeretian wines Krakhuna is considered to be the most imeretian wine.
+- Among the best Imeretian wines that we know,we consider Krakhuna to be the most imeretian wine.

 - Another wide spread wine in Imereti is called Tsolikauri, which is a light yellow-skinned white grape variety cultivated in Kolkhida lowland.